zhihanyang2022/cnnvis/README.md

 * The official Keras documentation: https://keras.io/
 * Chapter 5: Computer Vision of _Deep Learning with Python_ by Francis Chollet

-<u>Important Note</u>: This library only supports a TensorFlow backend for Keras.
+<u>Important Note</u>: This library only supports your Keras if your backend is TensorFlow.

 ## Getting Started: 30 seconds to CNNVis